 These Crispy Baked Asian Chicken Wings are sweet, salty, sticky, and so easy to make.
 The chicken wings are baked, not fried, so they are healthier and there is less mess!
-Make these Crispy Baked Asian Chicken Wings for your next party or get together or just a fun weeknight meal!
+Make these Crispy Baked Asian Chicken Wings for your next party or get-together or just a fun weeknight meal!

 I love fried foods, don’t get me wrong.
 But I don’t love the amount of oil it takes, the inevitable oil splashes, and the smell in my house after frying something.
 If I fry things, I usually do it in very small batches or outside.

 So when I started craving chicken wings I knew I had to find a way to bake them.
 These Crispy Baked Asian Chicken Wings will not disappoint and you won’t even miss the frying.
-There is a secret ingredient that helps makes these wings so crispy, you will think they were fried!
+There is a secret ingredient that helps make these wings so crispy, you will think they were fried!

 How long does it take to bake Crispy Baked Asian Chicken Wings?